RylanSchaeffer/rylanschaeffer.github.io/_posts/2019-08-29-animorphs.md

-I discovered this public letter from the author of Animorphs, one of my childhood book series, concerning the criticisms that the books were too vicioius and depressing for children.
+I discovered this public letter from the author of Animorphs, one of my childhood book series, concerning the criticisms that the books were too vicious and depressing for children.

 <blockquote>
     Dear Animorphs Readers:<br><br>